DropBox Connector for Informatica

 1. Log into your DropBox account.

-2. Go to https://www.dropbox.com/developers/apps.
+2. Go to DropBox My Apps.

-5. Next, select Full Dropbox to access all files and folders or App folder to access specific folder's files and folders option
+5. Next, select Full Dropbox to access all files and folders or App folder to access specific folder's files and folders option.

-6. Give your app a name
+6. Continue by giving your app a name.

 NOTE: If you are planning to use your current data connection/token for automated processes, we recommend that you use a generic account for token generation when the login box appears (e.g. sales_automation@mycompany.com instead of bob_smith@mycompany.com).
 When you use a personal account which is tied to a specific employee profile and that employee leaves the company, the token may become invalid and any automated processes using that token will fail.
 Another potentially unwanted effect of using a personal token is incorrect logging; the API calls (e.g. Read, Edit, Delete, Upload) made with that token will record the specific user as performing the calls instead of an automated process.